Graph-Dictionary Signal Model for Sparse Representations of Multivariate Data: Practical Models

-Finally, the first term in the sum in \cref{eq:ell-x} enforces signals to be smooth on the Laplacians of instantaneous graphs; while the function $h$ describes some hypotheses on instantaneous Laplacians which give rises to two different models: \emph{GraphDictLog} and \emph{GraphDictSpectral}.
+Finally, the function $h$ describes additional hypotheses on instantaneous Laplacians, and in this work we propose two variants which give rise to the \emph{GraphDictLog} and \emph{GraphDictSpectral} models, which share the same objectives for $ell_w$ and $ell_c$, and signal smoothness.
 The \emph{GraphDictLog} model enforces node degrees to be positive for each instantaneous graph $G_t$ using a log barrier on the diagonal of the Laplacians, as done by \citet{kalofoliasHowLearnGraph2016} and derivative works:

+This formulation is more popular than using the logarithm of $\det_+(\bm L_t)$, which arises from \cref{eq:lgmrf-prior}, as it is more computationally efficient and less prone to numerical issues.

-Alternatively, we can implement the model from \citet{thanouParametricDictionaryLearning2013} within our framework, which we call \emph{GraphDictSpectral}.
-This model introduces a constraint that enforces all Laplacians to share the same eigenvectors $\bm U$, which we initialize to those of the empirical covariance matrix \citep{navarroJointInferenceMultiple2022}, so that the optimization is carried over on their eigenvalues.
-The specific $h$ term enforces this constraint with a characteristic function $\chi$, and includes a log barrier on the Laplacians pseudo-determinants \citep{holbrookDifferentiatingPseudoDeterminant2018}:
+The \emph{GraphDictSpectral} model introduces a constraint that enforces all Laplacians to share the same eigenvectors $\bm U$, so that atoms represent filters on the same graph, instead of independent structures, since $k(\bm L_t) = \bm U k(\sum_k \delta_{kt} \bm \Lambda_k) \bm U^\top$.
+This formulation corresponds to the model proposed by \citet{thanouParametricDictionaryLearning2013}.
+We initialize $\bm U$ with the eigendecomposition of the empirical covariance matrix \citep{navarroJointInferenceMultiple2022}, so that the optimization is only performed on atoms eigenvalues and coefficients.
+The specific $h$ term enforces this constraint with a characteristic function $\chi$, and includes the log barrier on the Laplacians pseudo-determinants \citep{holbrookDifferentiatingPseudoDeterminant2018} from the LGMRF prior: